 - In a large Dutch oven, bring the chicken stock to a boil.
 Add the tomatoes, lower heat and simmer covered.

 - In a skillet, heat the butter and oil.
 Add the onion and saute until tender.
 About 5 minutes.
-Add the chile’s and cook until they have softened.
+Add the chile peppers and cook until they have softened.
 Add the cumin and chili powder.
-Stir and then sprinkle in the flour, blending all with a wooden spoon.
+Stir and then sprinkle in the flour, blending all.

 - Gradually add the milk and stir until smooth.